Plantar Fasciitis

 What is Plantar Fasciitis?

-Plantar fasciitis or more correctly Plantar Fasciosis which is often referred to as ‘stone bruise’ or ‘heel spurs’ is an inflammation or irritation of the plantar fascia that extends from the heel to the toes.
-In this condition, the attachment at the inside of the heel becomes irritated and then inflamed resulting in heel pain.
+Plantar fasciitis or more correctly Plantar Fasciosis which is often referred to as a ‘stone bruise’ or irritation of the plantar fascia that extends from the heel to the toes.
+In this condition, the attachment at the inside of the heel becomes irritated and resulting in heel pain.

 Signs and Symptoms